sosw/sosw/docs/installation.rst

 .. code-block:: bash

-   # Install base system
+   # Install required system packages for SAM, AWS CLI and Python.
    sudo yum update -y
-   sudo yum install git python3.7 -y
+   sudo yum install zlib-devel build-essential python3.7 python3-devel git docker -y

+   # Update pip and ensure you have required Python packages locally for the user.
+   # You might not need all of them at first, but if you would like to test `sosw` or play with it run tests
-   sudo pip3 install -U pipenv pytest boto3 pip
+   sudo pip3 install -U pip pipenv

    sudo mkdir /var/app
    sudo chown ec2-user:ec2-user /var/app